FAQ & Documentation

 - NVIDIA NIM: Qwen 3 Coder 480B, Gemma 4 31B, DeepSeek V3.2, Codestral, Devstral

-- CLI: Linked-account login or no-Google direct mode, folder-only or machine-wide access, SSH profiles, remote file workspace tools, Playwright MCP, named agents, autopilot runs, local plan board, verified self-update, and local or Vault-backed provider keys
+- CLI: Linked-account login or no-Google direct mode, folder-only or machine-wide access, SSH profiles, remote file workspace tools, Playwright MCP, named agents, autopilot runs, local plan board, verified self-update, local or Vault-backed provider keys, and local Z-Pepper password protection for files or folders

 - ZeroThink Logic: Disabled

-Full access to the Pentagon Protocol and proprietary closed-source models.
+Full access to ZeroThink Logic, Pro routing, Quantum Zero, and proprietary closed-source model lanes.

 - ZeroThink Logic: Active (Reasoning Layer)